0 Comment

-What is Toxic Workplace Culture and Ways to Avoid it
+What is Toxic Workplace Culture an How to Avoid it?

-Organizations strive towards creating a positive work culture to drive employee engagement levels, essential for business growth and competitive advantage.
-However, is a fine line between a driven work environment and a hyper-competitive one with a toxic workplace culture.
+Organizations strive to cultivate a positive work culture that drives employee engagement, which is crucial for business growth and a competitive advantage.
+However, there is a fine line between a driven work environment and a hyper-competitive one with a toxic workplace culture.

 What is toxic workplace culture and the best ways to avoid it